-Email tracking using pixels involves embedding a tiny image in the HTML content of an email.
+Email tracking using pixels involves embedding a tiny image in an email's HTML.
 This image is hosted on a tracking server and includes unique identifiers in its URL.
 When the recipient opens the email, and their email client loads the images, it sends an HTTP request to retrieve this pixel.
 This action logs the event on the server, recording details such as when the email was opened and the recipient's IP address.
 This method helps track email open rates and user engagement; however, it can generate false positives if email clients or security tools automatically load images.
 To counteract tracking, some email services block images or load them through their own servers to obscure tracking methods.

 Here are various factors that can cause open tracking to yield false positives.